meena-rathi/expensestracker/README.md

 - I checked the responsiveness for all devices, and it is working fine.
 However, I'm using a separate repository, and I’m unable to send data on mobile devices.
 I contacted support, and they confirmed that the issue is with the separate repository, not the code itself.
 The data is being sent correctly in the browser.
 I will address this issue in the future.

+- In the future i will fix all those issues and responsive.

 ## Code Validation

 ### HTML Validation